kasper-piskorski/docs/pages/documentation/4-querying-with-graql/compute-queries.md

 ### Mean

-Computes the mean value of a given resource type.
+Computes the mean value of a given resource.
 This algorithm requires the [subgraph](#subgraph) syntax to be used.
 For example,

 ```
 compute mean of age in person;
 ```

-would compute the mean of the value persisted in instances of the resource type age.
-It is also possible to provide a set of resource types.
+would compute the mean of the value persisted in instances of the resource `age`.
+It is also possible to provide a set of resources.

 ```
 compute mean of user-rating, expert-rating in movie;
 ```

-which would compute the mean of the union of the instances of the two resource types.
+which would compute the mean of the union of the instances of the two resources.

 ### Median

-Computes the median value of a given resource type.
+Computes the median value of a given resource.
 This algorithm requires the [subgraph](#subgraph) syntax to be used.
 For example,

 ```
 compute median of age in person;
 ```

-would compute the median of the value persisted in instances of the resource type age.
+would compute the median of the value persisted in instances of the resource `age`.

 ### Minimum

-Computes the minimum value of a given resource type, similar to [mean](#mean).
+Computes the minimum value of a given resource, similar to [mean](#mean).

 ```
 compute min of age in person;